-We believe that our 12 patents, more than 20 patent applications, three registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
-Our issued patents will expire at various times between 2027 and 2033.
+We believe that our 13 patents, patent applications, three registered trademarks, and our trade secrets, copyrights and other intellectual property rights are important assets.
+Our issued patents will expire at various times between 2027 and 2034.
+Pending patents, if issued, may have expiration dates that extend further in time.
 The duration of our trademark registrations varies from country to country.
 However, trademarks are generally valid and may be renewed indefinitely as long as they are in use and/or their registrations are properly maintained.

 The issued patents cover the fundamental aspects of the Know Labs ChromaID technology and a growing number of unique applications ranging, to date, from invisible bar codes to tissue and liquid analysis.
-We have filed patents on Bio-RFID technology and will continue to expand the Company's patent portfolio over time through internal development efforts as well as through licensing opportunities with third parties.
+We have filed patents on our Bio-RFID technology and will continue to expand the Company's patent portfolio over time through internal development efforts as well as through licensing opportunities with third parties.